pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 **//7.
 Bottom spacer** (more info on another episode...)

-Once we have filled the vertical stack, how the compiler knows where is the position of it in the vertical axis.
+Once we have filled the vertical stack, how does the compiler know the stack vertical position?
 Should it be next to the top?
 Center?
 Bottom?

 The element `Spacer()` tells the compiler that a space must be created on the defined position, so the other elements must be readapted to fit the layout to the screen.

-In this case we want the elements to be aligned to the top, so we are saying with `Spacer()` that the bottom includes a free space, so the elements need to go up on the screen.
+In this case we want the elements to be aligned to the top, so we are saying with `Spacer()` that the bottom includes a free space, so the elements will go up on the screen.

-> If no Spacer() is provided, so the position of the elements cannot be properly calculated, the compiler set by default the stack on the vertical center.
+> If no `Spacer()` is provided, so the position of the elements cannot be properly calculated, the compiler set by default the stack vertically centered.

-> Play with `Spacer()` moving it between elements or placing it in the first place on the stack.
+> Play with `Spacer()` by placing it between elements or in the first place on the stack.
+Run the app to check how the elements are reorganized on the screen.

 ## 2. Input data saving `@State variables`